microsoft/BotFramework-Composer/docs/archived docs/how-to-define-triggers.md

 ## Intent recognized

 This trigger type is used to define the actions to execute when an [intent](concept-language-understanding.md#intents) is found in a message sent from the user.
 The **Intent recognized** trigger works in conjunction with **recognizers**.
-There are two [recognizers](concept-dialog.md#recognizer) in Composer, one for [LUIS](#luis-recognizer) and the other for [Regular Expression](#regular-expression-recognizer).
+There are two [recognizers](concept-dialog.md#recognizer) in Composer, one for [LUIS](#luis-recognizer) and the other for [regular expressions](#regular-expression-recognizer).
 You define which recognizer is used, if any, at the dialog level.

 To create the **Intent recognized** trigger, select **New Trigger** in the navigation pane then **Intent recognized** from the drop-down list.
 You will see the intent trigger menu as follows: